ZoMaii/ZoMaii/[Code] shared/o_kv/readme.md

 4. run it.

 # Notes
 This is a rebuild version.
-Because the open-source(QCR_Framework) file is lost, I can't guarantee that it's OK like before.
+Because the open-source(QCR_Framework) file was lost, I can't guarantee that it's OK like before.

 But it can run. <s>emoji also...</s>